Williamsoars/AI-GEA/README.md

 # AI-GEA
-A artificial inteligence for graph embedding analisys, featuring multiple funsctions for embedding recomendatationn
+An artificial inteligence for graph embedding analisys, featuring multiple functions for embedding recomendatation